-- The first is by releasing glycogen from its glycogen stores (glycogen is simply the name for stored glucose in the body).
+The first is by releasing glycogen from its glycogen stores (glycogen is simply the name for stored glucose in the body).

-2. The second way is through the production of more glucose in a process called gluconeogenesis.
+The second way is through the production of more glucose in a process called gluconeogenesis.
 The liver stores about 80-100 grams of glycogen.
-Relatively, this is a huge amount and equals roughly 5%-6% of the liver’s weight (compared to 1%-2% in muscle) (5).
+Relatively, this is a huge amount and equals roughly 5%-6% of the liver’s weight (compared to 1%-2% in muscle) (6).

 Whilst the liver keeps blood sugar stable, the body also starts to get more energy from fat.
-It does this by increasing the breakdown of fat cells (adipocytes) in the body to release fatty acids into the blood and then increasing the burning of the fatty acids for energy in a process called beta-oxidation.
+It does this by increasing the breakdown of fat cells (adipocytes) to release fatty acids into the blood.
+This increases the burning of the fatty acids for energy in a process called beta-oxidation.

-Unfortunately, fatty acids can only be used by the brain in very small amounts (7).
+Unfortunately, fatty acids can only be used by the brain in very small amounts (8).
 However, the brain loves ketones, so producing and using ketones allows us to spare glucose.
 It gives the brain a good energy source, so it doesn’t panic and flood the body with stress hormones.

 The problem is not everyone produces ketones efficiently.
 Studies have shown that people who are physically fit and train regularly have higher levels of ketones.
 They also have a better ability to use those ketones to produce energy (9, 10).